McLaren M838T engine

-The McLaren M838T engine is a 3798.6 cc 90-degree twin-turbocharged flat-plane V8, designed and developed in collaboration with Ricardo plc.
+The McLaren M838T engine is a 3798.6 cc 90-degree twin-turbocharged flat-plane V8, designed and developed in collaboration with Ricardo.

 Development

 McLaren bought the rights to the Tom Walkinshaw Racing developed engine, itself based on the Nissan VRH engine architecture, which was designed for the IRL Indycar championship but never raced.
 However, other than the 93 mm bore, little of that engine remains in the M838T.
 In only 18 months, Ricardo went from a modified Nissan engine design to a running prototype.

-Developed with help from Ricardo, the engine redlines at 8500 rpm, but 80% of the engine's torque is available as low as 2000 rpm.
+The Ricardo-developed engine redlines at 8500 rpm, but 80% of the engine's torque is available as low as 2000 rpm.
 McLaren claims that the engine has the highest horsepower to CO_{2} emission ratio of any current production engine.

 The engine is built at Ricardo's engine assembly facility in Shoreham-by-Sea, West Sussex.
 The turbochargers are supplied by Mitsubishi Heavy Industries (MHI), and are different units from those used in Mitsubishi Lancer Evolutions.